ryanmccormickdev/ryanmccormickdev/README.md

 <details>
   <summary>Mini-Projects</summary>
   <br/>
   Throughout high school I've been making tiny solutions to mild inconveniences.
 I suspect I'll continue this throughout my whole life.
 In the meantime, I've documented every single one of these in a GitHub Repo.
-If you want a sneak peek of my general engineering process, click through a few projects in the [repository](https://github.com/Giantryan484/Mini-Projects).
+If you want a sneak peek of my general engineering process, click through a few projects in the <a href="https://github.com/Giantryan484/Mini-Projects">repository</a>.
   <br/><br/>
   <img src="./projects.png" width="30%">
 </details>